mzimmerm/flutter_charts/README.md

       LabelLayoutStrategy? xContainerLabelLayoutStrategy;
       ChartData chartData;
       ChartOptions chartOptions = const ChartOptions();
-      // Shows explicit use of DefaultIterativeLabelLayoutStrategy with Random values and labels.
+      // Example shows an explicit use of the DefaultIterativeLabelLayoutStrategy.
-      // The xContainerLabelLayoutStrategy, if set to null or not set at all, defaults to DefaultIterativeLabelLayoutStrategy
+      // The xContainerLabelLayoutStrategy, if set to null or not set at all,
+      //   defaults to DefaultIterativeLabelLayoutStrategy
       // Clients can also create their own LayoutStrategy. xContainerLabelLayoutStrategy = DefaultIterativeLabelLayoutStrategy(
       options: chartOptions,